MakeSchool-Tutorials/RAMP-Lessons/lessons/4_conditionals/instructions.md

 - `beast.color` should be `color1` while crossing the first third of the background, `color2` in the middle, and `color3` in the last third

 ### Step 4 - Determine relative motion of `beast` to the mouse
+Let's find out when the beast is moving towards the mouse and when it is moving away from the mouse.
+This can be done using two pieces of information:
+1. Is the beast moving to the left or to the right?
+2. Is the mouse to the left or the right of the mouse?
+Here are the four possible combinations of these two:
+(images)

-- Create a boolean variable called `movingTowardsMouse` and use an if statement
+- Create a boolean variable called `movingTowardsMouse` and use an if statement:
 - movingTowardsMouse should be set to `true` when:
 `beast` is moving to the right and the mouse is to the right of the `beast` OR `beast` is moving to the left and the mouse is to the left of the `beast`